orbitalci/orbital/questions_and_notes.md

 - one repo, multiple pipelines? how to handle that
     - for example, the docker builder pattern. when deps are updated, the docker base image shoudl be as well. that's all in one repo, but its widely different behavior than build/testing source code.

 ## in progress
-- `ocelot status` - asks admin to get build runtime (marianne) ~~- current / past stage info to be added to build_stage_details (currently build_failure_reason)~~
-    - this should really give you success/failure of some sort
-        - if running or failed, display stages + corresponding messages
-    - queryable by:
-        - repoName
-        - acctname/repoName
-        ~~- git hash~~
 - sweep through repo and add updates to db at any point of failure; some areas that i can think of off hand: (jessi)
     - werker dies... should update that hash somehow with build failure reason -> dead werker (at least, possibly also a re-queue)
          - panic recovery on main function